 - 1. Jumper cable positive lead - 2.
 Jumper cable negative lead - 3.
 Connect the negative lead of the jumper cable to the negative terminal of the charged battery and the other end of the negative lead to an unpainted metal surface of the vehicle. - 4.
-Open the key switch, apply the brake, turn the ignition key to starting stalls, start the engine. - 5.
+Turn on the ignition key, shift the drive select lever into the neutral position.
+Turn the ignition key to "START", start the engine. - 5.
 After the engine starts, disconnect the negative lead of the jumper cable from the vehicle and charged battery, and then disconnect the positive lead of the jumper cable from the charged battery and the battery in the vehicle.